jesus-torres1/CSM-AI/README.md

-# Computational Soft Matter Research AI Personal Agent (CSM AI)
+# Computational Soft Matter Research AI Personal Assistant Agent (CSM AI)

-This a personnal project with the goal of developing an AI agent specialized in computational soft matter research.
+This a personnal project with the goal of developing an AI Assitant Agent specialized in computational soft matter research.

 This agent will have dual functions: